Translations of Gott erhalte Franz den Kaiser

-"Gott erhalte Franz den Kaiser" ("God Save Emperor Franz") is an anthem to the Austrian Emperor Francis II, set to music by Joseph Haydn.
+"Gott erhalte Franz den Kaiser" (lit.
+"God Save Emperor Franz") is an anthem to the Austrian Emperor Francis II, set to music by Joseph Haydn.
 The anthem served as the national anthem of Austria-Hungary.

 The German lyrics were written by Lorenz Leopold Haschka (1749–1827).
 The anthem was translated and adapted into many of the languages that were spoken in the Empire.